AhsanAlijs/New-Functions-Problems-solve/README.md

 - [x] 03- Create a dropdown menu containing options for each month.
 Implement a switch statement that determines the corresponding weather season based on the selected month.
 For instance, if 'June' is chosen, display 'Summer';
   if 'November' is selected, display 'Winter'.

+# Task 1: Changing Text Content
+ - [x] Create an HTML file with a <p> element that has the id "myParagraph".
+      Using document.getElementById, select the paragraph element.
+      Change the text content of the paragraph to "Hello, DOM!"

+ # Task 2: Changing Background Color
+  - [x]    Create an HTML file with a <div> element that has the id "myDiv".
+      Using document.getElementById, select the div element.
+      Change the background color of the div to "blue" when a button with the id "changeColorButton" is clicked.

+ # Task 3: Showing Hidden Text
+ - [x]  Create an HTML file with a <p> element that has the id "hiddenText" and is initially hidden (use the style attribute           to set display: none;).
+        Using document.getElementById, select the paragraph element.
+        Create a button with the id "showTextButton".
+        When the button is clicked, change the style of the paragraph to make it visible